 - 7 Tips to Apply Eyeshadow Like You Actually Know What You're Doing – Sometimes you don’t have time to use a brush.
 There have been many nights when I’m in a hurry and just end up using my fingers.

-- 20 Eye Shadow Hacks, Tips, And Tricks Every Girl Needs To Know – Eye shadow is one of my favorite kinds of makeup ever because it’s so versatile.
+- 11 Eye Makeup Hacks For Beginners That Are Easy To Master – Eye shadow is one of my favorite kinds of makeup ever because it’s so versatile.

 - Eyeshadow Techniques You Must Master to Accentuate Your Eyes – Applying an eyeshadow is a great way of enhancing the beauty of your eyes and playing with their shape.

 Today cosmetics and makeup have become a multi-billion dollar industry.
 In modern times, government regulations determine the types of products that can be used in cosmetics, ensuring the safety of consumers across the world.
 Makeup is more common today than it has ever been in history.
 Coupled with the fact that most makeup is composed of skin safe ingredients women have only increased their demand for beauty products.
 As time goes on the world of makeup and cosmetics will continue to evolve.